Best US market phones of 2023 - buyer’s guide

 • Only 2x zoom for the telephoto camera

 The Motorola Edge+ (2023) is a pure flagship sold at an upper midrange price.
-The latest Edge+ impresses with a 165Hz OLED screen with Dolby Vision, there is the still-current Snapdragon 8 Gen 2 chip, powerful stereo speakers, waterproof design.
+While somewhat aging, it still impresses with a 165Hz OLED screen with Dolby Vision, the Snapdragon 8 Gen 2 chip is easily powerful enough, and the powerful stereo speakers and waterproof design don't hurt.
 The phone has only one version and it comes with 512GB UFS 4.0 storage, which is quite nice.

 The camera experience seems great, too.
 There is a 50MP OIS primary, a 50MP ultrawide with autofocus, and a 12MP 2x zoom tele at the back.
 8K video capturing is available.
 Oh, and inside the small display perforation you will find a high-end 60MP selfie camera with 4K video recording capability.